mono/website/archived/accessibility_team_meetings_2008_may_15.md

     <jpallen> i'll let calvin take this one
     --- jpallen has changed the topic to: ** UI Automation Team Meeting in Progress ** Topic:  detailed breakdown of phase 1 architecture (calvin)
     <calvin> I've done a bit of Wiki work the last week or two on getting things cleaned up
-    The main page is organized now in a way that make sense I hope: http://www.mono-project.com/Accessibility Please look through it and either make changes or suggest them but on to the Architecture....
+    The main page is organized now in a way that make sense I hope: Accessibility Please look through it and either make changes or suggest them but on to the Architecture....
-    I've also expanded the Architecture document: http://www.mono-project.com/Accessibility:_Architecture Most of you are now familiar with this but perhaps the extra documentation will help explain the details I think I'll just give an overview of the way we are going to map from UIA to ATK and allow you to ask questions Many of you are familiar with this because you are working on it but I want to review for the rest of the team
+    I've also expanded the Architecture document: Accessibility:_Architecture Most of you are now familiar with this but perhaps the extra documentation will help explain the details I think I'll just give an overview of the way we are going to map from UIA to ATK and allow you to ask questions Many of you are familiar with this because you are working on it but I want to review for the rest of the team